-Many individuals filing bankruptcy for the first time are unsure of the terminology used by lawyers and the courts.
+When filing bankruptcy for the first time, many people get confused about the different terms lawyers and courts use.
 Two words that frequently confuse first-time filers are “dismissed” and “discharged.”
-The purpose of this article is to explain the difference between the two and when lawyers and the court are most likely to use them when referring to your case.
+This article explains each term, what the differences are, and when lawyers and the court are most likely to use them when referring to your case.

 Dismissals in Chapter 13 vs. Chapter 7

 The difference between Chapter 7 and Chapter 13 is that a Chapter 13 bankruptcy typically costs more than a Chapter 7 bankruptcy and takes much longer to complete.
-Because of this, a Chapter 13 bankruptcy case is much more likely to be dismissed at some point in time before a discharge is granted.
-The most common cause of the dismissal being failure to make the required repayment plan payment when due.
+Chapter 13 filers must create a Chapter 13 plan to repay a portion of their debt and follow that monthly payment plan for three or five years.
+Because of this, a Chapter 13 bankruptcy case is much more likely to be dismissed at some point before a discharge is granted.
+If the filer misses a payment on their repayment plan, it could lead to a dismissal of their case.
+In fact, missing a payment is the most common cause of dismissal in Chapter 13 cases.